 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 It is especially important to tell your doctor about all the medications you take by mouth because liraglutide may change the way your body absorbs these medications.
-Also tell your doctor about other incretin mimetics such as albiglutide (Tanzeum) or exenatide (Bydureon, Byetta); insulin; or oral medications for diabetes, such as sulfonylureas, including chlorpropamide (Diabinese), glimepiride (Amaryl, in Avandaryl, in Duetact), glipizide (Glucotrol), glyburide (DiaBeta, Glynase, in Glucovance), tolazamide, and tolbutamide.
+Also tell your doctor about other incretin mimetics such as albiglutide (Tanzeum; no longer available in the US) dulaglutide (Trulicity), exenatide (Bydureon, Byetta), lixisenatide (Adlyxin, in Soliqua), or semaglutide (Ozempic); insulin; or oral medications for diabetes, such as sulfonylureas, including chlorpropamide, glimepiride (Amaryl, in Duetact), glipizide (Glucotrol), glyburide (DiaBeta, Glynase), tolazamide, and tolbutamide.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you are pregnant you should not use liraglutide injection (Saxenda) for weight loss.
 If you become pregnant while using liraglutide injection (Victoza), call your doctor.